I will give you the exact words I typed. Here they are:

 int(os.environ.get('QUEUE_TIMEOUT', 30)).

-That prompt is longer in words.
-It is dramatically shorter in tokens spent, because the model executes it in a single pass — finds the file, finds the line, makes the change, stops.
+That prompt uses more words.
+But it spends far fewer tokens, because the model runs it in one pass.
+It finds the file, finds the line, makes the change, and stops.
 The output is a 2-line diff.
 Total spend: under 500 tokens.
 Savings: 99.4%.

-The key difference is the CONSTRAINTS band.
-Every line of it is a wall around something the model would otherwise be tempted to do.
-Without those walls, the model explores freely.
-With them, it moves in a perfectly bounded corridor from prompt to output.
+The key is the CONSTRAINTS band.
+Each line of it is a wall.
+The walls stop the model from doing things it would otherwise try.
+Without walls, the model wanders.
+With walls, it walks a straight path from prompt to output.

 I measured this across 275 prompts after building the sinc framework.
-CONSTRAINTS carries 42.7% of output quality — the single largest band by far.
-The second largest is FORMAT at 26.3%.
-TASK, which most people assume is the most important part, carries only 2.8%.
+CONSTRAINTS carries 42.7% of output quality.
+That is the biggest share of any band.
+FORMAT is second at 26.3%.
+TASK, which most people think matters most, carries only 2.8%.

 The math is multiplicative, not additive.
 The sinc SNR formula is:

-If CONSTRAINTS is empty, the product is zero.
+If CONSTRAINTS is empty, the product goes to zero.
 It does not matter how good your TASK description is.
-The Genie has no walls, no limits, no boundaries — and it will explore the entire space of things that technically satisfy your task wording.
+The Genie has no walls, no limits, no fences.
+It will explore every corner of the space that technically fits your words.
 That exploration is what my 80,000 tokens paid for.

-I think about that incident every time I open a new prompt now.
-Before I type the task, I ask: what are the walls?
-What am I implicitly assuming the model will not do?
-What is the scope limit I have in my head but have not written down?
+I think about that incident every time I start a new prompt.
+Before I write the task, I ask: what are the walls?
+What am I assuming the model will not do?
+What scope limit is in my head but not on the page?

-Those unstated assumptions — the ones that feel obvious because I know the codebase — are invisible to the model.
-The model does not know my codebase.
+Those missing pieces feel obvious to me because I know the code.
+The model does not.
 It does not know which timeout I meant.
-It does not know that touching other files is out of scope.
-It does not know that I want a diff, not a full rewrite.
-It does not know any of this because I did not write it.
+It does not know that other files are off limits.
+It does not know I want a diff and not a full rewrite.
+It does not know any of this because I did not write it down.

-The lesson is not that I should have been more careful.
-The lesson is that careful prompting requires a framework, not just care.
-Without a framework, the CONSTRAINTS band stays empty by default because it is the hardest band to fill — it requires thinking about what must not happen, which is cognitively harder than thinking about what should happen.
+The lesson is not "be more careful."
+The lesson is that good prompting needs a framework, not just care.
+Without a framework, CONSTRAINTS stays empty.
+Filling it is hard.
+You have to think about what must not happen, and that is harder than thinking about what should happen.

-The sinc format made CONSTRAINTS mandatory.
-When I fill out a structured prompt, the CONSTRAINTS section stares at me, waiting.
+The sinc format made CONSTRAINTS required.
+When I fill out a structured prompt, the CONSTRAINTS section sits there waiting.
 I cannot skip it.
-And every time I fill it in, I am building the walls that keep the Genie inside the corridor I designed — not the vast open space it would otherwise explore.
+Every time I fill it in, I am building walls that keep the Genie on the path I chose, not wandering the open space it would find on its own.

-Eighty thousand tokens taught me that lesson.
-I have not paid that price since.
+Eighty thousand tokens taught me that.
+I have not paid that price again.